Pundit4Real/Final-year-project/README.md

 - Login to /admin and use sync buttons for blockchain actions.

-🔎 Future Enhancements
+## 🔎 Future Enhancements

-Public results viewer interface
+- Public results viewer interface

-QR code voter verification
+- QR code voter verification

-On-chain audit dashboard
+- On-chain audit dashboard

-Gasless voting using meta-transactions
+- Gasless voting using meta-transactions

-🤝 Contributing
+## 🤝 Contributing

-Want to contribute?
+- Want to contribute?
 Fork this repo and submit a PR.
 Open issues for feature suggestions or bugs.

-📝 License
+##  📝 License
-MIT © Mohammed Ali — 2025
+- MIT © Mohammed Ali — 2025

-yaml
-Copy
-Edit

----

-Let me know if you want this tailored further for deployment (e.g., Docker or CI/CD support), or if y